-Don’t miss the awesome rooftop observation deck, the Floating Garden Observatory, on the 39th floor.
+Don’t miss the fabulous rooftop observation deck, the Floating Garden Observatory, on the 39th floor.
 Here, you can get amazing 360-degree views of Osaka while enjoying a walk in the sky.
 We also recommend checking out the basement floor, which recreates streets of Osaka in the past.

-There’s also many shops and arcades offering everything you could possibly want.
+There are also many shops and arcades offering everything you could possibly want.
 The nightlife is super lively, and definitely don’t forget to check out the famous Glico running man sign.

 Want to explore Japan’s exclusive snacks and drinks from Tokyo, Osaka, and more?
 Checkout TokyoTreat!
 TokyoTreat delivers exclusive Japanese snacks, sweets, drinks, candy, and noodles, so you can get a taste of Osaka at home!

-One of only four locations in the world, Universal Studios Japan Amusement Park is always among the top Osaka tourist attractions for cinema buffs!
+One of only four locations in the world, Universal Studios Japan Amusement Park is consistently among the top Osaka tourist attractions for cinema buffs!
 Inspired by blockbuster Hollywood movies, it has more than 8 million visitors annually.